About our Accommodation in McGregor

 Justin and Linzi, the owners of this unique accommodation in McGregor

 Justin was born in Cape Town and grew up in Johannesburg while Linzi is from Kent in the UK.
 Justin’s work took him to Zambia, where he traded grain and then managed a heavy haulage company transporting copper and cobalt, among other things.
 A business trip to South Africa resulted in mutual friends introducing him to Linzi, then manager of a Rosebank restaurant, while they were all visiting the beautiful Drakensberg and that’s where it all began…

 Justin whisked Linzi off to the small mining town of Chingola, in the Copperbelt of Zambia, where they were married in the local ‘boma’ and there followed many wonderful years of living in ‘real Africa’, as Zambia is fondly described, with their children – three cats and three dogs.
 During this time the couple experienced various snakes and spiders in their home, regular red ant invasions and even a leguaan in the garden!
 While in Zambia Linzi was able to indulge in her passion for painting, jewellery and card making, writing and cooking, which is ongoing these days, when time permits.
 They summited Kilimanjaro together in 2004 and were fortunate to enjoy many amazing travel experiences over the years.

-Finally it was time to move on in search of pastures new and after two years in the UK the couple returned to South Africa in search of the perfect place to settle and run a small guesthouse, where they could put their travel experience to good use.
+Finally it was time to move on in search of pastures new and after two years in the UK the couple returned to South Africa in search of the perfect place to settle and run a small, boutique, accommodation establishment, where they could put their travel experience to good use.
 They found McGregor and Fountain Place, the perfect accommodation in McGregor, and knew they were home.